ChHarding/Google-Books-API-Textbook-Search_amandahallman/docs/dev_guide.md

 This guide explains the backend of the application for developers.
 It describes its key components, install/deployment/admin issues, detailed flow walkthrough and code involvement, minor and major known issues, and future work.
 Note: this application has many opportunities for improvement and added features.

 ## Overview
-This application is a web-based tool designed for users to search for textbooks by subject, title, or author.
-It uses the Google Books API to search for textbooks based on user queries, and is also designed for uploading PDF syllabi, extracting textbook information using OpenAI's GPT-3, and presenting the results to the user.
+This application is a web-based tool designed for users to search for textbooks by subject, title, author, or ISBN.
+It uses the Google Books API to search for textbooks based on user queries and is also designed for uploading PDF syllabi and extracting textbook information using OpenAI's GPT-3.
 It leverages Flask for web server management, Jinja2 for templating, and PDFMinder for PDF text extraction.
-The application also integrates with the OpenAI API to analyze and process the text from the syllabus.

 ## Key Components